TedCha/spark-cluster-computer/README.md

 ```bash
 cluster-cmd source ~/.bashrc
 ```

 You now have a functioning cluster computer.

-In order to start running parallel processing tasks, we'll have to install Hadoop and then Spark.
+In order to start running parallel processing tasks, we'll install Hadoop first and then Spark.

 ## Hadoop 3.2.1 Installation